gtarraga/big-daddy/README.md

 This project explores whether you can build a horizontally-scalable SQL database entirely on Cloudflare Workers and Durable Objects.
 The key idea is **virtual sharding** - partitioning data across multiple SQLite-backed Durable Objects while presenting a single logical database to the client.

-Each query is analyzed, routed to the relevant shards, executed in parallel, and the results are merged - all at the edge, with no central coordinator server.
+Each query is analyzed, routed to the relevant shards, executed in parallel, and the results are merged - all at the edge, coordinated by a Topology Durable Object.